MapsPeople/docs/collections/_web/v3/guides/index.md

 });
 ```

-Two of these types could be of name “Parking” and “Office”, which indicates that these types are used for parking lots and offices respectively.
+Two of these types could be of name "Parking” and "Office”, which indicates that these types are used for parking lots and offices respectively.
 In most cases, you might want to display parking icons on zoom-levels above office icons.
 Based on this intention you could set these rules:

 ```javascript
 mapsIndoors.setDisplayRule("parking", { from:16 }); // Using default type icon